The finest artisan bubble tea near the Palais-Royal

 Exceptional Taiwanese teas sourced from high altitude

 Le Te's menu showcases the finest Taiwanese teas.
 High Mountain Oolong tea, grown above 1,000 meters in Taiwan's mountains, develops unique floral and buttery notes.
 Sun Moon Lake black tea offers a malty roundness that pairs perfectly with fresh milk.
 Floral teas with jasmine, rose, and osmanthus complete a selection designed for the most curious palates.
-Explore our full menu of teas, bubble tea, and treats to find your next favorite drink.
+Explore our full menu of teas, bubble tea, and treats to find your next favorite drink, or browse our artisan bubble tea selection which breaks down every creation and its pairing with Taiwanese teas.
+For the version with large morning-cooked pearls, also discover our boba tea in Paris.

 A cosy tea house in the heart of Paris 1st arrondissement